stride-nyc/autopilot-scripts/docker/README.md

 ### Running

-The Autopilot install script provides a wrapper to start an autopilot docker container.
+The Conductor install script provides a wrapper to start an autopilot docker container.
 Your project files will be mounted in the container to work on.
 Once you've attached to the docker container, you can run autopilot commands.

 ```bash
 cd path/to/my-cool-project/